-- be active participants in the learning opportunities, which exist at the College, including the governance system of the school;
+- be active participants in the learning opportunities that exist at the College including the governance system of the school;

-What students will also find is that the MCLA community is defined, in part, by its physical borders and the fact that it is a State controlled institution primarily located on State land.
-This means that some of the rules, which govern student conduct in our community, include certain Federal and State laws as well as policies adopted for the school by the Department of Higher Education, the local Board of Trustees and the administration of the school.
-Students may change these standards, which govern their behaviors by becoming active citizens at all levels of governance, but most particularly in such on‑campus groups as the Student Government Association (SGA) and College Committees.
-As rules change, they will be announced to the community via First Class, the student newspaper and other forms of media.
-For now, the current rules and regulations governing student behavior are explained in the material, which follows in this handbook.
-MCLA urges each student to take the time to read this important material and contact the Student Affairs Division Office if he or she has any questions about the meaning of any of this information.
+Students will also find that the MCLA community is defined, in part, by our physical borders and the fact that we are a State controlled institution primarily located on State land.
+This means some of the rules governing student conduct in our community include certain Federal and State laws as well as policies adopted by the Department of Higher Education, the MCLA Board of Trustees, and the administration of the College.
+Students may change these standards governing their behaviors by becoming active citizens at all levels of College governance, particularly in the Student Government Association (SGA) and College Committees.
+As rules change, they are announced to the community via the MCLA email communication system, the student newspaper, and other forms of media.
+For now, the current rules and regulations governing student behavior are explained in the following material in this Handbook.
+MCLA urges each student to take the time to read this important material and contact the Student Affairs Division Office if any questions arise about the meaning of any of this information.